pratik18082002/Tree-Visualizer/README.md

 # Tree-Visualizer

-A simple website to understand the formation tricky binary trees, BST and max heaps in tree data structure. changes in main.
+A simple website to understand the formation tricky binary trees, Binary Search Trees and max heaps in tree data structure.